SWEET STIFF STARTER

 What effect does sugar have in sweet stiff starter?

-Though osmotic stress is an adverse effect in respects to the starter itself, it is a target effect for the baker.
-Since acid buildup is limited by the reduction of bacterial reproduction, so is the sour taste that comes from acid buildup.
+Though osmotic stress is a problem for the starter, it is a helpful effect for the baker.
+The buildup of acid is limited by the reduction of bacterial reproduction, so the sour taste from acid buildup is also limited.
 In other words, because of the osmotic stress created by the addition of sugar, overall sourness coming from the starter itself is limited.

 A breakdown of the science of Sweet Stiff Starter: